 Also, these animals feed mainly on grasses; the nutrient composition of grasses is poor and after extensive absorption and digestion, the waste is therefore not as rich as the aforementioned manures.
 However, cattle, sheep and goat manures mineralize rapidly, that is, they release the little nutrient present in them rapidly than the aforementioned manures.

 Characteristics of Pig and Horse manure

 Pig and horse manures are quite the same; the two animals are both simple stomach animals like a rabbit.
-Pigs are, at times, fed concentrate feeds but horses feed mainly on grasses.
+Pigs are, at times, fed concentrate feeds but horses feed mainly on grasses; it is usually rich in mineral salts but little of potassium.
 Pig manure takes a long time to release its nutrients, unlike other manures that release nutrient within a short period, say 3-6 weeks.
 This is why pig manure is not commonly used in cultivation but mostly used during fallowing.
-Horse manure often contains weed seeds, thus, making weed invasion easy when used.
+Horse manure has a balanced profile of nutrients but often contains weed seeds, thus, making weed invasion easy when used.
 These are the limitations of pig and horse manure.

 Considering the nutrient composition of these manures, the type of crop they can be used on varies.
 For vegetables, poultry manure is the best you can use.
 But, if you are planting grains or other crops, use rabbit manure and any of cattle, sheep or goat manure together for a good yield.
 However, in the absence of rabbit manure; you can as well use poultry manure, they are close substitutes.